MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ### 3.4 Assign a custom email provider to your app

 To use the custom emails, you must assign a custom email provider to your application.
-The custom email provider relies on the custom authentication extension configured with the **one time code send** event listener.
+The custom email provider relies on the custom authentication extension configured with the **OTP send** event listener.

 Follow these steps to connect the *My Test application* with your custom authentication extension: